zachdrouin/sss-image-categorizer/README.md

 - Process images in batches to optimize API usage
 - Export categorized images as a CSV file ready for import
 - User-friendly web interface with progress tracking
-- Reset functionality to clear the application state while preserving settings

 ## Installation